JaviBBenedicto/ThreadsGameJava/README.md

 When one of the bikes completes the circuit, it will be the winner.

-**In this application you can see the use of JavaFX and threaded programming.**
+**In this application you can see the use of JavaFX and thread programming.**